kt3k/ruby-bmp/README.md

 [![Build Status](https://travis-ci.org/kt3k/bmp.png?branch=master)](https://travis-ci.org/kt3k/bmp) [![Coverage Status](https://coveralls.io/repos/kt3k/bmp/badge.png?branch=master)](https://coveralls.io/r/kt3k/bmp?branch=master)

-> Bump version numbers in a repository
+> Bump and update version numbers in a repository

-`bmp` command updates the version numbers in a repository according to the yaml file `.bmp.yml`.
+`bmp` command bumps and updates the version numbers in a repository according to the yaml file `.bmp.yml`.
+This is convenient if you have written many version numbers in your repository.
+This command helps you consistently update the version information in your repository.

 ## Installation